-A: No, everyone who enters the door must be 21 years old.
-No children or babies.
+A: Sorry but no, our temporary liquor license does not allow for underage guests.
+Everyone who enters the door must be at least 21 years old.
+No minors, including children or babies.

 Q: Why do some of the beers run out?

-A: Our Festival emphasizes specialty and seasonal brews, and sometimes the breweries only have one keg of a brew available.
+A: Our Brewfest emphasizes specialty and seasonal brews, and sometimes the breweries only have one keg of a brew available.
 This means the variety is wonderful, but some brews may not last throughout the weekend, especially if it becomes the "talked about" brew that draws a large crowd.
 The good news is there are lots of other brews to try.
-The festival usually offers about 100 different brews!
+The Brewfest usually offers about 200+ different brews!

-Q: Will there be a Homebrew Competition this year?
+Yes, there will be a Homebrew Competition before the KLCC Brewfest!